WaelAshraf/CarHireManagementSystem/README.md

 # Car Hire Management System

 The main focus of the business is renting cars and vans, and the database is to manage the booking system.
+- Notes:
+  - Tests Done using Postman
+  - Send confirmation mail is implemented but it is not tested with real mail
+  - Daily Tasks is implemented but it is not tested as interval schedular

 Table of Contents
 =================